Dr Raphaële Garrod

 Background

 I was educated in various state schools in the DOM-TOM, before reading French and English at Paris IV, Sorbonne.
 I then sat my agrégation in French literature and language and taught in secondary schools in France for two years.
-I belong to three generations of primary and secondary school teachers in France, and I remain a proud member of the Éducation nationale.

 I came to the UK for an M.Phil in European culture at Cambridge, and carried on with a PhD as the Knox scholar at Trinity college.
 I then took a junior research fellowship at Newnham college, before heading for two years to Australia to work on Jesuits within the Australian Research Council Centre of Excellence for the History of Emotions (CHE).
 I came back to Cambridge in 2015 to join the ERC project ‘Genius before Romanticism: Ingenuity in Early Modern Art and Science’ at CRASSH.